cbr4l0k/the_opponent_framework/README.md

 - If using Docker, ensure network connectivity

 **ChromaDB errors:**
-- Check `CHROMA_PERSIST_DIRECTORY` has write permissions
+- Check `CHROMA_PERSIST_DIR` has write permissions
 - Clear and rebuild: delete the directory and restart

-**Frontend can't connect to backend:**
-- Verify `CORS_ORIGINS` includes your frontend URL
+**API connection issues:**
+- Verify the backend service is running on the expected port
-- Check both services are running
+- Check firewall rules if connecting remotely
-- Inspect browser console for specific errors
+- Review logs for any startup errors
+- Test with a simple curl command to `/health` endpoint

+**Obsidian vault access:**
+- Verify `VAULT_PATH` is correct and accessible
+- Check file permissions for read/write access

 ## License